Fact-checked

 • hernia of the esophageal opening of the diaphragm in 80-90% of patients;

-• mesh pattern of the esophagus mucosa.
+• mesh pattern of the esophageal mucosa.

 Fibroesophagogastroduodenoscopy

-Esophagomanemegria and 24-hour pH monitoring
+Esophagomanomegry and 24-hour pH monitoring

-Radioisotope study
+Radioisotope research

-Diagnosis of Barrett's esophagus
+Diagnosis of Barrett's Esophagus

 What do need to examine?